GIScience/openrouteservice/docs/run-instance/configuration/json.md

-# Configuration via `ors-config.json`
+# Configuration via `ors-config.json` - deprecated

 The "old" configuration method is supported for a while for convenience.
-The description below is kept as long as * *openrouteservice** still supports configuration via JSON file, but we do **not** recommend using this configuration method.
+The description below is kept as long as openrouteservice still supports configuration via JSON file, but we do **not** recommend using this configuration method.Note that currently all settings in a provided JSON configuration file will **override** any settings in the YAML file.

 ## ors